 End Sabotage and Cure Organizational Schizophrenia

 Executives frequently disagree with decisions that the executive team – or the CEO – have already made.
 Sometimes, we even disagree with how a decision was made.
-However, after a decision is made, we make a choice to act in accordance with the decision or to act and speak consistently with what we wish the decision was.
-While we don’t call it this enough, acting inconsistently with a decision that was made is – covertly or overtly and intentionally or unintentionally – an act of sabotage, negatively impacting the behaviors of others and diminishing the intended results.
-Furthermore, when we [...]
+However, after a decision is made, we make a choice to either act in accordance with the decision or to act and speak consistently with what wish the decision was.
+While we don’t often call it this, acting inconsistently with a decision that was made, covertly or overtly and intentionally or unintentionally, is a toxic act of sabotage, negatively impacting the behaviors of others and diminishing the intended results.
+Furthermore, when we give [...]